dainnovation722/transfer-learning-LSTM/README.md

 Transfer Learning LSTM for Time-Seires Regression
 ====

-Overview

 ## Description
-This repository is a series of experiments I did.
+This repository is a series of experiments on transfer learning for time-series data regression.

 ## Requirement
     pip install requirements.txt